runemalm/OpenDDD.NET/README.md

 ## OpenDDD .NET

-This is a framework for domain-driven design (DDD) using C# and .NET Core.
+This is a framework for domain-driven design (DDD) using C# and .NET.

 Star and/or follow the project to get notifications on new releases.

 ### Purpose

-Domain-driven design is an approach to software development where focus lies on an ever-evolving and up-to-date domain model.
+Domain-driven design is an approach to software development where focus lies on the domain model.

-By focusing on the domain model, the software is kept up-to-date with the business language.
-This in turns means that legacy code is kept to a constant minimum.
-The code will be kept simple and easily maintained by a small team.
-The production rate is kept at a high.

-Of course there are challenges to domain-driven design.
-This framework aims to support those challenges by providing a tool crafted specifically for the purpose.
+We couldn't find a framework that was specifically crafted for the purpose of domain-driven design.
+That was opinionated enough so that there would be clear patterns and rules to follow.
+So this framework was born.

 If you're an avid practitioner of domain-driven design, please drop me a line if you're interested in becoming a contributor.

 ### Key Features

 - Domain model versioning.
-- HTTP API SemVer2.0 support.
+- SemVer2.0 support.
-- Swagger documentation auto-generation.
+- Swagger auto-generation.
-- Code generation from domain yaml file.
+- Code generation from domain model specification file.
-- Domain & integration events publishing.
+- Publishing of domain & integration events.
-- Event listeners.
+- Reactions through event listeners.
 - Migration support.
-- Clear hexagonal architecture.
+- Hexagonal architecture.
-- Simple design.
-- Testing framework (xUnit).
+- Testing framework specifically crafted for this framework.
-- Extensible architecture (ports- & adapters).
+- Extensible architecture through the *ports and adapters* pattern.
-- Full code examples.
-- Clean code.

-### Ports & Adapters

-The list of ports and the implementations implementing them are constantly growing.

-Among the adapters we currently support are PostgreSQL, RabbitMQ, Azure ServiceBus & Application Insights, MailChimp, Sendgrid and more.

-If you find there's a specific technology you'd like to see as an adapter in the framework, please leave a recommendation, or perhaps a pull request.
-All ports have a clearly defined interface and the documentation contains [a section on implementing ports](...).
+- Code samples to quickly get started.
+- Based on standard design patterns.

 ### Design Patterns